 1. Shuck the corn like the first two methods and wrap each cob in heavy-duty foil before placing on the grill or over the fire.

-How long to cook corn in foil on the grill: Place the foil-wrapped corn on a grill heated to medium-high and cook, turning occasionally, for about 15 minutes.
+How long to grill corn in foil: Place the foil-wrapped corn on a grill heated to medium-high and cook, turning occasionally, for about 15 minutes.
 Let cool slightly before carefully unwrapping.

 How to Remove Corn from the Cob After Grilling